Our Complaints Procedure

 You will not be charged for any of the work undertaken by this firm in order to resolve your complaint.
 We will deal with your complaint free of charge.

-Whilst we hope that we will be able to resolve any problems with our complaints handling procedure, it may be that we exhaust all possible ways of resolving the issues within the firm in which case you may be able to ask the Legal Ombudsman to consider your complaint.
+Whilst we hope that we will be able to resolve any problems with our complaints handling procedure, it may be that we exhaust all possible ways of resolving the issues within the firm, in which case you may be able to ask the Legal Ombudsman to consider your complaint.
 The Legal Ombudsman is an independent organisation which handles complaints against solicitors.
 The Legal Ombudsman service is open to all members of the public and very small businesses, charities, clubs and trusts.
-For more information on their complaints procedure, including who may use their service and the time periods for involving them their details are:
+For more information on their complaints procedure, including who may use their service and the time periods for involving them, please visit their website: www.legalombudsman.org.uk.:

 The Legal Ombudsman, PO Box 6167, Slough SL1 0EH